 Understanding Teeth Whitening

-Teeth whitening is a dental technique dentists use to brighten a patient’s teeth, by making them lighter.
-In other words, dull-coloured or stained teeth can undergo bleaching to become whiter.
+Teeth whitening is a dental technique a certified dentist will use to brighten a patient’s teeth, by making them lighter.
+In other words, dull-colored or stained teeth can undergo bleaching to become whiter.
 Either a certified dentist or a regulated dental practitioner can perform this dental treatment on an individual.
 Such dental professionals may include a dental therapist or hygienist.
 Nevertheless, they carry out such procedures based on a dentist’s prescription.

 It is no surprise that some people whiten their teeth at various beauty salons.
 However, this type of service is illegal as there is no certified backing by a professional dental organization.
 As such, these customers are at a high risk of contracting oral infections and diseases.
 Additionally, the DIY whitening products come with their potential oral risks.
 Besides, they may not have the active ingredient required to whiten one’s teeth.
 The best way to undergo teeth whitening while maintaining optimum oral health is to see a dentist who is registered with a professional dental organization, an example being the General Dental Council.

 People who have had their teeth whitened would have to see their dentists several times over a specific period.
 During such appointments, the dental specialists like the ones at river north dental, will take a dental impression of the patient’s teeth, which is then used to create a mouth guard.
 At the same time, the professional provides instruction on how to use the impression with a bleaching gel.
 In some cases, patients can apply the gel for a space of two to four weeks.
 To shorten the time-frame, they can use prescribed whitening gels with each application lasting up to eight hours per time.